jdiamond/commandable/README.md

 - Commands, sub-commands, sub-sub-commands, etc
 - Options are scoped to their commands
+- Return promises from commands to defer exit
+- Automatic help output if you describe it
 - Control option parsing with standard minimist options
-- Automatic help output if you describe it

 ## Install